Seller Payouts

 Lock a Payout So It Can Be Completed

-At this point, we've made adjustments and penalties to our draft Vendor Payouts, and also excluded any Vendors we wish from this Payout.
+At this point, we've made adjustments and penalties to our draft Seller Payouts, and also excluded any Sellers we wish from this Payout.
 Now we are ready, as the Marketplace Operator, to “Lock” this Payout so it can no longer be altered and will be ready for an actual Payout.
 We'll need the Payout ID, which we already have from previous API calls, and in our case is “UGF5b3V0OjY=

 ”.
 The mutation will be payoutStatusUpdate